 9 Ways to Prepare for a Home Appraisal

-While selling season takes off, homeowners are preparing to put their homes up for sale or refinance their mortgages.
-If this is you, you’ll want to continue reading.
-Right now, you’re probably looking forward to moving on to bigger and better things or saving money—in either case, you’ll want to get the best price possible for your home.
-That’s where a home appraisal comes in.
+As peak home buying and selling season takes off, homeowners across the country are preparing to put their homes up for sale.
+Sound like you?
+If so, you’ll want to get the best price possible for your home.
+That’s where a home appraisal can help.

 Before the appraisal